Product Docs

 Users can sign up with email and password and provide their name during registration.

-Login and signup are separate pages with Google login available when configured in Supabase.
+Login and signup are separate pages with Google login available when configured.

 Forgot password sends users through the reset-password flow and returns them to login after the password update countdown.